wusixuan0/chat_contextual_retrieval/README.md

+# LLM Conversation Contextual Retrieval

-This project is to effectively retrieve relevant text from past ai conversations, thereby reducing effort re-explaining context when switching to new chat, or searching for a past decision/insight in conversation history.
+A tool to effectively search and retrieve from conversation histories of large language model (Claude, ChatGPT), thereby reducing effort re-explaining context when switching to new chat, or searching for a past decision/insight in conversation history.

+I took some ideas from [Anthropic's blog](https://www.anthropic.com/news/contextual-retrieval)
+- Anthropic: prompt llm to generate a concise explaination of a chunk of document based on the overall document
+- Applying to llm conversation: Given a summary of conversation flow, index of the chunk, and the chunk, return a concise context for this chunk of chat based on the overal conversation flow progression.

+- Anthropic: use reranking to filter relevant retrieved results
+- Applying to llm conversation: temporal re-ranking to reconstruct decision/topic progression

+## Why This Project Exists

+When working on complex projects with Large Language Model(LLM), I often need to revisit past decisions and insights.
+- Documenting in real time interrupts flow

+- Let llm summarize the conversation has two problems:
+  1. Some details are lost
+  2. Some discussions only needed later in the project

 ### Get Started
 ```